 Users report these gloves are soft and comfortable and feel like a favorite T-shirt.
 They also comment that they don’t make their hands sweat like some of the other gloves.

 ComfyBrace did a great job on the seams and hems of their gloves because they are nearly invisible.
 So if you have sensitive arthritic hands that could be aggravated by seams, you might want to take a closer look at these.

-The gloves come in three sizes and are NOT machine washable – hand wash only.
-They do come with a lifetime replacement warranty and a no questions asked satisfaction guarantee.
+The gloves come in three sizes and are NOT machine washable – hand washes only.
+They do come with a lifetime replacement warranty and a no-questions-asked satisfaction guarantee.